dansleboby/ZoomPHP-sdk/docs/Api/DashboardsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$meeting_id = "meeting_id_example"; // string | The meeting ID or meeting UUID.
+$meeting_id = 'meeting_id_example'; // string | The meeting ID or meeting UUID.
 If given the meeting ID it will take the last meeting instance.
-$type = "live"; // string | The meeting types: <br>`past` - Past meetings.<br>`live` - Live Meetings.
+$type = 'live'; // string | The meeting types: <br>`past` - Past meetings.<br>`live` - Live Meetings.
 $page_size = 1; // int | The number of items returned per page.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->dashboardMeetingParticipantsQOS($meeting_id, $type, $page_size, $next_page_token);